Malvolio

 Shakespeare Retold (Modern Verse)

 The "some are born great, some achieve greatness, and some have greatness thrust upon 'em" formulation is the most-quoted line in the play, and it has become, in its afterlife, one of the most-quoted lines in any of Shakespeare's comedies.
 The three-part construction is one of his most economical pieces of rhetoric: greatness as inheritance, as accomplishment, and as accident, each clause a single phrase, the whole arranged in ascending order of unlikelihood.
 The line operates simultaneously as the letter's bait, as Malvolio's flattering self-reading, and as the play's quietest piece of philosophical commentary on social ascent.
-The letter offers Malvolio the third category — greatness thrust upon him by Olivia's love — and Malvolio receives it as confirmation of what he has already, in his own private reasoning, concluded.
-Hazlitt's reading of the box-tree scene is one of his most affectionate: "we feel a regard for Malvolio, and sympathize with his gravity, his smiles, his cross-garters, his yellow stockings, and imprisonment in the stocks."
-The sympathy is the scene's quietest counterweight.
+The letter offers Malvolio the third category – greatness thrust upon him by Olivia's love – and Malvolio receives it as confirmation of what he has already, in his own private reasoning, concluded.
+There is, even here, a current of sympathy running under the comedy.
 The audience watches Malvolio fall into a trap calibrated to his vanity, and the watching is comic precisely to the extent that the audience can pretend the fall is harmless.
 By Act 4 the pretence will become harder to sustain.

 The Cross-Gartered Steward